TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-howto-queryingandperformancetuningforsqlpool.md

 5. Ensure [enough tempdb and memory have been allocated](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-manage-monitor#monitor-tempdb) during query execution

-    * It is recommended to scale if you see your datawarehouse is close to maxing out its tempdb capacity during high activity.
-Tempdb is used as a staging area for data movement operations as well as when a queryreaches its memory grant.
+    * It is recommended to scale if you see your data warehouse is close to maxing out its tempdb capacity during high activity.
+Tempdb is used as a staging area for data movement operations as well as when a query reaches its memory grant.
     * Each query has a specific memory grant depending on its resource class and the data warehouse service level.
 When queries consume their grant, they must spill into tempdb slowing down query performance.

 6. Avoid directly issuing queries against external tables by [loading data first](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-best-practices#load-then-query-external-tables):